WASHINGTON COUNCIL OF THE BLIND CONSTITUTION

 As new members enter the affiliates, their WCB and ACB dues must be submitted to the WCB treasurer and all required membership data must be submitted electronically in the WCB-approved format to the WCB president or designee without delay.

 No group shall be accepted as an affiliate and no group shall remain an affiliate unless at least a majority of its voting members are legally blind.
 The president, vice-president(s), and at least a majority of the elected committee or board of directors of each affiliate must be legally blind.
+An affiliate may provide in its constitution that junior members 16 and older may vote, serve on committees and hold positions as board directors, excluding officer positions.
 The affiliate must be registered as a Washington nonprofit corporation and maintain an active status.
 The president of this organization shall be an ex-officio member of each affiliate.

 SECTION 4 EXPULSION, SUSPENSION, OR OTHER DISCIPLINARY ACTION BY AN AFFILIATE

 Each new affiliate must have a provision in its constitution or bylaws that protects the rights of its members consistent with the provision of Article III Section 3 of this constitution.